 If you’re caring for someone with dementia you may have experienced the very frustrating moments when they become distressed and begin acting out.
 This could look like screaming, banging, throwing things, etc.

-A lot of people ask me how they can help someone with dementia.
-They realize that they cannot take care of their loved one like they used to and they want to do everything in their power to make sure they can live a long, happy life as well.
+They realize that they cannot take care of their loved one like they used to and they want to do everything in their power to make sure that they can live a long, happy life as well.

-If you are at this point in your loved one’s life, I am here to tell you that you can certainly help.
+If you are at this point with your loved one’s life, I am here to tell you that you can certainly help.

 It is estimated that 50% of people with dementia experience some symptoms of depression, which can decrease quality of life, worsen dementia symptoms and increase carer stress.
 Anxiety is also common in people with dementia and has a similarly negative impact.Alzheimers.org.uk